AdaCore/gnatstudio/docs/users_guide/compilation.rst

 The Build Menu
 ==============

-Use the build menu to access capabilities related to checking, parsing and compiling files as well as creating and running executables.
+Use the build menu to access capabilities related to checking, parsing, and compiling files as well as creating and running executables.
 This menu is fully configurable via the :guilabel:`Targets` settings;
 what is documented here are the default menus (see